h3dema/ubuntu-ml/README.md

 # ubuntu-ml
-Dockerfile for Machine Learning Data experiments on Ubuntu., This repository helps you create a (https://www.docker.com/|docker) container
+Dockerfile for Machine Learning Data experiments on Ubuntu., This repository helps you create a [docker](https://www.docker.com/) container.
+This container runs Ubuntu 14.04 (latest) with ipython notebook.